Greek Life

 Research Findings

-Earlier this year, the National Panhellenic Conference and the North American Interfraternity Conference renewed our collaboration with Gallup on a new nationwide survey of college graduates – including sorority/fraternity alumni.
+In 2021, the National Panhellenic Conference and the North American Interfraternity Conference renewed our collaboration with Gallup on a new nationwide survey of college graduates – including sorority/fraternity alumni.
 As part of this partnership, Gallup surveyed the experiences of fraternity and sorority alumni members (“affiliated alumni”) with those who were not fraternity and sorority members (“nonaffiliated alumni”).
 Gallup has now released the results of the survey in the report "Fraternities & Sororities: Experiences in College, Work and Life."

 Survey results highlight strong relationships between fraternity and sorority membership and the reported strength of the college experience, feelings of preparation for life after college and general wellbeing.
 Moreover, this research shows that our members are prepared, they’re more likely to thrive across their personal and professional lives and they’re more likely to be engaged with their alma maters and in their communities.